CPIT-499/AIRA-Balagh/README.md

-# AIRA (AI Routing Assistant)
+# AIRA-Balagh (AI Routing Assistant for Saudi Arabia)

-In many companies, employees often need help from different departments, but they don't always know who to contact.
-For example, issues might relate to IT, HR, or Facilities, and it can be confusing to figure out the right point of contact.

-AIRA (AI Routing Assistant) LLM solves this problem.
-Employees can submit a message (a "ticket") through a website, and an AI agent reads the message, identifies the correct department using classification methods, and forwards the ticket accordingly.
-Department staff can then view and manage tickets through a dashboard.

-It's like having a smart assistant that always knows who can solve your problem.
+AIRA-Balagh is a localized smart routing platform designed for Saudi Arabia to simplify issue reporting for citizens.
+Whether it's public infrastructure problems, restaurant complaints, or accidents, AIRA-Balagh uses advanced AI to analyze submitted messages (tickets), classify them, and forward them to the appropriate authority for resolution.
+It ensures efficient communication and faster solutions by connecting citizens with the right departments or organizations.

+## Key Features

+### Universal Issue Reporting
+Citizens can submit complaints via text, images, or voice, allowing flexibility in how issues are reported.

+### Intelligent Routing
+Using classification methods, AIRA-Balagh identifies the nature of the issue and determines the correct department or organization to handle it.

+### Multimodal Input
+AIRA-Balagh supports text, image, and voice analysis to provide rich context for each ticket.

+### Real-Time Dashboard
+Authorities can view and manage tickets through an intuitive dashboard, enabling faster responses and better tracking of resolutions.

+---

 ## Form Validation

-I've implemented HTML form validation in the Login component as required for the project.
-Here's my submission with the key code snippets:
+HTML form validation is implemented in the Login component to ensure user inputs are correctly formatted and secured.

 ### login.jsx

 ```jsx